-The Package Converter is a .zip file located in the Avalanche MC installation directory.
-The default location is: C:\Program Files\Wavelink\AvalancheMC.
+The Package Converter is a .zip file.
+To obtain the converter, contact customer service.
 The .zip file contains the following files:

 - runit.bat.
 This is a Windows batch file that runs the converter. - readme.txt.
 This is the text file that provides information about the Package Converter. - PackageConverter.jar.
 This is the Package Converter code.